Microsoft this week outlined the steps it’s taking to combat the problem of apps in its Windows Store that have misleading names or descriptions.More

 Best Buy, meanwhile, is facing its own struggles in an increasingly competitive consumer-electronics market, with everyone from Walmart to Amazon.com biting off big chunks of that market.

 A solution that both companies hope may address those woes: Teaming up to open 600 Windows Stores within Best Buy and Future Shop stores in the U.S. and Canada.More

+The Bing Translator app, which translates in more than 40 languages, is now available in the Windows Store, Microsoft said today.
 The app can translate via use of a device’s camera, or through typed or scanned text.
 It also has text-to-speech and can also be used offline, according to Microsoft.More

 The upcoming Windows 8 update, known up to now by the codename “Windows Blue,” will officially be called “Windows 8.1,” Windows marketing and financial chief Tami Reller said today.

 She also said Windows 8.1 will be delivered as a free update to Windows 8 and Windows RT, adding that update will be easy to get directly from the Start screen and from the Windows app store.

 A preview version of Windows 8.1 will debut June 26 at the company’s annual Build conference for developers, and will be available for download.